Ambulacraria

 Ambulacraria /,aembjuːl@'krɛəri@/, or Coelomopora /siːl@'mQp@r@/, is a clade of invertebrate phyla that includes echinoderms and hemichordates; a member of this group is called an ambulacrarian.
 Phylogenetic analysis suggests the echinoderms and hemichordates separated around 533 million years ago.
-The Ambulacraria are part of the deuterostomes, a larger clade that also includes the Chordata, Vetulicolia.
+The Ambulacraria are part of the deuterostomes, a clade that also includes the many Chordata, and the few extinct species belonging to the Vetulicolia.

+Etymology

+Ambulacraria, from the latin ambulacrum, meaning "a walk planted with trees", was named by Élie Metchnikoff in reference to the larval similarities including a folded band lined with cillia that are used for both feeding and locomotion.
+Metchnikoff also noted similarities among the coleomic systems of echinoderms and hemichordates and their larvae.

+Phylogeny

 The two living clades with representative organisms are: